ZooDAO-Project/testnet-battles/README.md

 # ZooDAO
-## Nft battles arena
+## NFT Battle Arena

-#### This repository contains contracts associated with Nft battles of the ZooDAO project, where the NftBattleArena is the main battles contract.
+#### This repository contains contracts associated with NFT battles of the ZooDAO project, where the NftBattleArena is the main battles contract.

 | contract | description |
 | --- | --- |